JuliaAI/MLJ.jl/docs/src/mlj_cheatsheet.md

 Use `schema(X)` to get the column scitypes of a table `X`

+To coerce the data into different scitypes, use the `coerce` function:

 - `coerce(y, Multiclass)` attempts coercion of all elements of `y` into scitype `Multiclass`

 - `coerce(X, :x1 => Continuous, :x2 => OrderedFactor)` to coerce columns `:x1` and `:x2` of table `X`.